History of Mobile, Alabama

 —Novelist Eugene Walter

-Mobile, Alabama's history is intricately intertwined with some of the darkest chapters of American history.
+Mobile, Alabama's history has some of the darkest chapters in American lore:

 MOBILE WAS A MAJOR CONFEDERATE PORT CITY & A TARGET FOR UNION ATTACKS